Bonfi96/PW_FAQ/index.md

 ## Info

+Pokewalk is an app to add some traveled distance you your google fit account, therfore it can be used to add distace traveled to games such as PoGo.

 Pokewalk is available for free on [Google Play](https://play.google.com/store/apps/details?id=com.binarygraft.pokewalk).
 The app contains Ads

+### Important

+The app, like other similar apps, has no direct interaction with PoGo as it merely adds distance to Google Play services.
+This said, the app is NOT ban proof, is NOT 100% safe and does not guarantee in ANY way that there won't be consequences.
+In general you should never believe in similar claims as it's impossible for anyone to make such statement.
+I don't take any responsibility for the app usage or any bans or warning that may happen.

 ### Requirements
 The app requires a device running Android 4.4 or above and a google account.
 If you are using the app for PoGo you need to use the same account you linked.